subtleseeker/parkEZ/README.md

 ParkEZ: Parking made easy

 Automation is the 21st century’s most cliched buzzword.
-However, most people mistake automation for throwing computing power and resources at solving problems - int the face of simpler, more intuitive solutions.
+However, most people mistake automation for throwing computing power and resources at solving problems - in the face of simpler, more intuitive solutions.

 A simple solution to eliminate the parking woes the great country of India faces today - an automated parking solution which involves minimal hardware complexity to implement.